haryati75/TGC12-P3-GreatToGoFoods-BE/README.md

 ## Testing of Backend:
 * Business User/Password: john.doe@mail.com / rotiprata
 * Administrator User/Password: ali.mat@mail.com / metallica

+## Critical Path Testing:
+#### **_Scenario 1_**: Receive Paid Customer's Orders - From Processing to Complete
+##### Test Steps:
+1. Click Orders from Menu
+2. Find Order with Status = 'Paid'
+3. Click button _'Check Stock'_ (button visible when status = 'Paid')
+4. Click button _'Deliver'_ (button visible when status = 'Ready to Deliver')
+5. Click button _'Complete'_ (button visible when status = 'Delivering')

+##### _Expected Result_:
+_'Check Stock':_
+1. If Product's total Stock + Quantity to Fulfil < 0, then Low Stock -> Status change to **'Processing - Low Stock'**, Else change Status to **'Ready to Deliver'**

+_'Deliver':_
+2. if Product's total Stock + Quantity > 0, it will change status to **'Delivering'**, else it will go back to **'Processing - Low Stock'**
+3. Reduce Quantity to Fulfil for each Order Item's Product

+_'Complete':_
+4. Change status to **'Complete'** and no other Processing buttons will be visible

+#### Scenario 2: Low Stock update at Product
+When Product's stock quantity is < 0, the Front-end will show "Low Stock Availability" message but still allows Customers to make orders.
+The order quantity will then be captured in Quantity to Fulfil.
+Backend users can update the Product's stock quantity, which will remove the low stock message at the front-end.
+##### Test Steps:
+1. Click Products from Menu

+#### Scenario 3: Authorised User Access: Business users cannot access System Administration module

 ## Deployment:
 Deployed at Heroku